 As is suggested by the Counsel's role in responding to document requests and subpoenas directed to members of the White House staff and other executive branch officials, many Counsels have had to oversee investigations.
-Whether conducted by Independent Counsels or congressional committees, these proceedings have consumed much of the Counsel's resources.
-(See also the Organization and Operations and the Lessons Learned sections.)
+Whether conducted in the past by Independent Counsels or by congressional committees or federal prosecutors, these proceedings have consumed much of the Counsel's resources.

 My first job [in the Clinton administration], which occupied the bulk of my time really, was to look in to the so-called White House - Treasury relationship having to do with the RFC in reference to the Justice Department of the whole Whitewater matter....
 Then I had to look into the Espy case; I had to look into the Cisneros case, et cetera....
 A lot of [developing ethics rules for the White House staff] was done in collaboration with the so-called Office of Legal Ethics, which is an independent quasi-Executive Branch agency, and which has the responsibility under the various ethics statutes to write regulations, give opinions as to what you can and cannot do.
 Now every department has an ethics officer so there is frequent consultation with the ethics officers.
 But a lot of that came up in this Whitewater, Treasury, White House contact investigation.
 (Cutler interview, p.
-20) [Cf. the Office of Government Ethics in the Executive Office of the President - http://www.usoge.gov/]
+15)

-Bernard Nussbaum has described Washington as practicing a "culture of investigation."
-(Nussbaum interview, p.
-4) That environment is not likely to change in the near future.
-Although the expiration of the Independent Counsel statute will almost certainly alter the investigatory process, investigations will doubtless continue and will have profound implications for the Counsel and the Counsel's Office.
+Bernard Nussbaum has described Washington as practicing a "culture of investigation" (Nussbaum interview).
+That environment is not likely to change in the near future.
+Although the Independent Counsel statute expired in 1999, investigations continued to have profound implications for the Counsel and the Counsel's Office (e.g., Fielding handled requests from Congress in 2007 for the testimony of former George W. Bush Counsel Harriet Miers and Chief of Staff Josh Bolten in the investigation of the firing of the nine U.S. Attorneys).